Updated on 02/28/2024

 The construction of this church began around 1608, by order of the Spanish king at the time.
-Since then it has been known as “The Cathedral” and its tower is typically Castilian.
+Ever since, it has been known as “The Cathedral,” and its tower carries the distinct characteristics of Castilian architecture.

-Without a doubt, one of the most striking elements is the colonial architecture, as it freezes part of the history of the Colombian territory.
-Today the parish church has a structure rich in white-painted stone, its interior shows features of the colonial era and the altars, pictures, and representations are in Baroque style.
+Undoubtedly, one of the most striking elements is the colonial architecture, which effectively preserves a snapshot of Colombian history.
+Presently, the parish church boasts a structure adorned with white-painted stone, and its interior beautifully showcases the features of the colonial era.
+The altars, pictures, and representations within exude a captivating Baroque style.

-Villa de Leyva is a tourist place visited by locals from Bogota and Boyaca on weekends and holidays.
-So it’s best to plan your visit during the week.
+Villa de Leyva is a popular tourist destination frequently visited by locals from Bogota and Boyaca on weekends and holidays.
+To make the most of your visit, it is advisable to plan it during the week.

 - Distance from Tunja: 1 hour